 Electrofuels are fuels produced with hydrogen that is obtained from the electrolysis of water.
 Other terms used for this type of fuels and for the conversion paths are power-to-gas (PtG), power-to-liquid (PtL), power-to-x (PtX), and e-fuels.
-The hydrogen produced by electrolysis is then either used as such or used for the reaction with CO or CO_2 to form gaseous or liquid hydrocarbons.
-Electrofuels are similar to those produced by other conversion pathways that do not involve electrolysis.
+The hydrogen produced by electrolysis is then either used as such or used for the reaction with CO or CO_2 to form gaseous or liquid hydrocarbons, e. g. synthetic fuels for transportation.
+Synthetic Fuels via water electrolysis can similarly be used as those produced by other (fossil or biobased) conversion pathways that do not involve electrolysis.
 Table 4 shows different kinds of electrofuels.
 (Philibert, 2018)

-Table 4: Overview of electrofuels
+Table 4: Overview of synthetic fuels

 Without carbon Containing carbon (carbon based electrofuels)

-Gaseous Hydrogen (H 2) Methane (CH 4)
+Gaseous Hydrogen (H 2) Methane (CH 4)/LNG

 Liquid n.a.
 Methanol (CH3OH)

 FT-fuels (C x H y)

+DME (C 2 H 6 O)

 The sustainability of such electrofuels is determined by the origin of the used electricity, whether it is renewable or not.
-Furthermore, the GHG emissions of the carbon based electrofuels depend on the origin of carbon:

-- Carbon is recycled from fossil fuel burning or process emissions.
-In that case, CO2, which otherwise would have been emitted, is captured and re-used.
-This kind of electrofuels is called electrofuels from non-biogenic CO2. - Carbon is captured from a plant that processes biomass and produces CO2 as part of the product or as by-product.
-This kind of electrofuels is considered carbon-neutral and they are called biomass-based electrofuels. - Carbon is directly captured from the air (direct air capture DAC).
-This process requires electricity and heat and is, due to the low CO2 atmospheric concentration, more energy intensive than carbon capture from plant emissions.
-This kind of electrofuels is considered carbon neutral.
-(Philibert, 2018)
+Furthermore, the GHG emissions of the carbon based electrofuels depend on the origin of carbon.
+In case of the 1G biofuels sector, the carbon is captured from a plant that processes biomass and produces CO_2 as part of the product or as by-product.
+Examples for this CO_2 rich streams are the fermentation off-gases from ethanol or biogas (with subsequent biomethan treatment) production as well as the tail gas from pressure swing adsorption (PSA) of e.g. biobased gas fractions.
+This kind of biomass-based electrofuels are considered carbon-neutral.
+Furthermore, and more relevant for other sectors (as the fossil firing or fossil refinery sector), are the recycling ofcarbon from flue gases of fossil fuel burning.
+In that case, CO_2 , which otherwise would have been emitted, is captured and re-used.
+This kind of electrofuels is called electrofuels from non-biogenic CO2.
+But carbon can also be directly captured from the air (direct air capture - DAC).
+This process requires electricity and heat and is, due to the low CO_2 atmospheric concentration, more energy intensive than carbon capture from plant emissions.
+This kind of electrofuels is considered carbon neutral (Philibert, 2018).